 long flights of stairs, expending extreme

-effort for several minutes in a downhill
+effort for several minutes in downhill

 races, or sustaining three weeks of

-sustained effort in the Tour de
+effort in the Tour de France

 Or carving rocks.

-sculptures is supremely enjoyable and
+both supremely enjoyable and

-hammer and chisel, pneumatic hammer, or heavy
+chisel, pneumatic hammer, or grinder

-electric saw to the final stages of sanding and
+to final sanding and polishing,

-who needs to finish one
+who need to finish one

-get on to the next knows lactate
+piece and get on to the next one

 how important it is to

 on the last day of sanding

-Red Recursion,
+Red Recursion, after weeks of

 with coarser abrasives.